Bible Study

 When we begin to claim the right to create our own world through the law of attraction, we attempt to usurp God’s authority, and it reminds me of those who attempted to build the tower of Babel to make a name for themselves.

 There’s no way around it.
 Manifestation does not honor God.
-It attempts to win influence to ourselves so that we may be honored instead.
+It attempts to help us manipulate influence so that we may be honored instead.

 In fact, Romans 1:21-26 offers cautionary wisdom to each and every one of us struggling with this issue.
 It reminds us that when those who knew God chose to resist the opportunity to honor Him, their hearts were darkened, and claiming to be wise, they became fools.